 - released from custody on bail and ordered to appear at a specific time and place,

-- released from custody on their own recognizance and promise to appear,
+- released from custody on your own recognizance and promise to appear,

-- authorized to appear by counsel and the court ordered that the defendant personally appear.9
+- authorized to appear by counsel, and the court ordered that you personally appear.9

-Then on that court date, an oral motion to quash or recall can be made to the judge.
-The judge will quash or recall the warrant because the person has now complied with the order to appear.
+Then on that court date, you (or your attorney) will make an oral motion to quash the warrant.
+The judge should comply because you (or your attorney) have now complied with the order to appear.10

 Legal References